noahjutz/kasd_experiments/06/hapi_api/README.md

-# API Server with Hapi
+# API Server with Hapi and MongoDB

+This example API server allows clients to interact with public posts on a mock social media platform.

 ## Tech stack